veefs/PiWall/README.md

 ## What is PiWall?

-Piwall is an opensource project that uses a raspberry pi 5b 16gb RAM in order to act as a fireawll.
-PiWall includes many features including:
+PiWall is an open-source project that uses a Raspberry Pi 5 (16GB RAM) to act as a firewall.
+PiWall includes several features:

-- `Web dashboard` A full web dashboard that allows you to configure things on the go!
-Hosted physically on the raspberry pi for 24-7 hosting.
+- **Web Dashboard** — A full web dashboard for configuring everything on the go, hosted directly on the Raspberry Pi for 24/7 access.
-- `Traffic Filtering` A c++ engine that allows you to filter traffic, block ports, etc.
+- **Traffic Filtering** — A C++ engine for filtering traffic, blocking ports, and more.
-- `AI Features` A local AI model hosted on the raspberry pi that can do things such as configure settings and provide advice
+- **AI Features** — A local AI model hosted on the Raspberry Pi that can configure settings and provide advice.

 ## Why use PiWall?

-PiWall is spefically used to be more efficent than your regular PfSense configuration.
-In addition to this it's much easier to set up and requires a lot less technical skill especially with our AI bot.
+PiWall is designed to be easier to set up than something like PfSense, requiring much less technical know-how — especially with the built-in AI assistant to help configure things.